Authors note: The game is always changing so it is past time to add some of the new info to the guide. I have updated information in italics.

 Note: Cast Anthem of War first to buff the fellow and then cast Resonant Anthem.
 The group buff will stay on your fellow and you will get the healing buff.

 A mini’s strength is group heals.
 Plan your rotation for big single heals with some group heals thrown in if the situation calls for it.
+Your best heal, Bolster, is a group heal which is your bread and butter.

 The most popular heals are Bolster Courage and Chorus of Salvation .
 Bolster has no cool down but the post heal animation seems to take forever.
 You can interrupt this induction time with Chord of Salvation.
 If you can perfect the timing, you can land Bolster and interrupt the rest of the animation with Chorus for an excellent 2-for-1.
 Chorus is also a fellow heal so you are topping up everyone else at the same time.
 Practice it on a dummy to make sure you aren’t interrupting your biggest heal with this smaller one.